Isotretinoin

 • If you are sexually active, ask your doctor about reliable contraceptive options.

-Don't take isotretinoin if you are pregnant, or if there is a chance you could become pregnant.
+Don't take isotretinoin if you're pregnant, or there's is a chance you could become pregnant.

-• Before you start treatment, your doctor may arrange a pregnancy test to ensure that you're not pregnant.
+• Before you start treatment, your doctor may arrange a pregnancy test to make sure you're not pregnant.

 • If you're sexually active, ask your doctor about reliable contraceptive options.
-You must use reliable birth control for at least 1 month before you start isotretinoin, the whole time you are taking isotretinoin and for at least 1 month after you finish taking it.
+You must use reliable birth control for at least 1 month before you start isotretinoin, while you are taking isotretinoin and for at least 1 month after you finish taking it.
 Read more about methods of contraception.

 • You may be asked to sign a consent form to make sure you have understood the seriousness of this, eg, Isotretinoin consent form(external link).